larstp/Mimir/README.md

 # ᛗìmir

-ᛗ mannaʀ - maðr (m) - menneske, mann
+ᛗ mannaʀ - maðr - menneske / human
 Mannaz is the conventional name of the /m/ rune ᛗ of the Elder Futhark.
-It is derived from the reconstructed Proto-Germanic (or Common Germanic) word for 'man', \*mannaz.
+It is derived from the Proto-Germanic word for 'man', and I thought that was a fitting name for a social media where humans interact.